nathaniel-heatwole/Freedom_of_Information_Act/README.md

 - Goal: obtain from the ATF an audio recording from the fire (forensically recovered by ATF), and also the video of the fire

-- Fire was caused inadequate oversight of federally-licensed fireworks manufactures and suppliers
+- Fire was caused inadequate ATF oversight of federally-licensed fireworks manufactures and suppliers

-- ATF is the primary federal agency tasked with keeping these dangerous pyrotechnic devices out of the hands of persons who are not licensed pyrotechnicians and out of venues like the Station Nightclub
+- ATF is the primary federal agency tasked with keeping these dangerous pyrotechnic devices out of the hands of persons who are not licensed pyrotechnicians, and out of venues like the Station Nightclub

-- Conceptualizes the disaster using the classic fire triangle (heat, fuel, oxygen), arguing ATF was responsible for the "heat" component
+- Conceptualizes the disaster using the "fire triangle" (heat/fuel/oxygen), arguing inadequate ATF oversight was the cause of the "heat" component

-- Records sought document – uniquely – the depths of the horrors persons can suffer when the special trust placed in those government officials tasked with fire safety and protection is violated
+- Records sought document (uniquely) the depths of the horrors when the special trust placed in those government officials who are tasked with fire safety and protection is violated

 - Release of these records would serve as a stark reminder to all who work in fire safety and protection of the utmost importance of this work